 Buenos Aires is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.7 months, from December 7 to March 29, with an average temperature above 72°F. The day of the year with the warmest water is January 31, with an average temperature of 76°F.
+The time of year with warmer water lasts for 3.7 months, from December 7 to March 29, with an average temperature above 72°F. The month of the year in Buenos Aires with the warmest water is February, with an average temperature of 76°F.

-The time of year with cooler water lasts for 3.5 months, from June 5 to September 19, with an average temperature below 59°F. The day of the year with the coolest water is July 25, with an average temperature of 54°F.
+The time of year with cooler water lasts for 3.5 months, from June 5 to September 19, with an average temperature below 59°F. The month of the year in Buenos Aires with the coolest water is July, with an average temperature of 54°F.